BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Post-install:**

-For full CPU power management, you need to replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
-I have provided a few from my systems.
-Simple overwrite this SSDT file with an appropriate one .
-If your CPU is different, you need to run ssdtPRGen ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) on the target sustem ro create this SSDT file (check out biblo's "[Z820 - High Sierra, the Great Guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)".
-Of course, you will also need to generate your own SMBIOS MacPro6,1/Serial #.
+1. Update the Serial #.
 The one in this EFI folder is anonnymized, for install only.
 DO NOT USE it with your Apple ID!
+2. For full CPU power management, replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
+I have provided a few from my systems (in ACPI folder).
+Simple overwrite "SSDT-CPUPM.aml" file with an appropriate one.
+If you have a different CPU from mine, you need to run ssdtPRGen ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create a new SSDT file (check out biblo's "[Z820 - High Sierra, the Great Guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/), an excellent resource for HPZ820".

 **My systems:**

 - Z820/Z620/Z420 (BIOS 3.96)
-- Processors: 1620 V2, 2760 V1, 2650 V2, 2680 V2 (Single or Dual)
+- Processors: 1620 v2, 2760 v1, 2650 v2, 2680 v2 (Single or Dual)
 - SSD SATA drive or NvMe SSD on a PCI-E adapter (NvMe: SATA HD is needed to host OC loader)
 - GTX 680 or Radeon 290/390X (Both are supported out of the box)

-**Opencore/macOS:**

-- OC 0.7.1
-- Catalina 10.15.7 - Everything works, except Sleep.
-USB3 at full speed, for direct attached storage device
-- Big Sur 11.5.1 - Same as above, except USB3 ports (storage device will not mount)

 **Credits:**

+- bilbo's "Z820 - High Sierra, the Great Guide" ([here](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)).
+His fully patched DSDT showed me what the key ACPI fixes are.
+Also many of the follow-up posts in the same forum.
+My build would be be possible without thsse guy's work.
 - Dortania's OpenCore Install Guide ([Here](https://dortania.github.io/OpenCore-Install-Guide/))
-- bilbo's "Z820 - High Sierra, the Great Guide" ([here](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)), and many of the follow-up contributions in the same forum.
-My build would be be possible without those guy's work.

-**What I have done:**
+**What I did differently (not claiming to be the 1st):**

 - Hot-patching of the IRQs conflicts: TMR(0), PIC(2), RTC0(8).
-- This fix is required for on-board audio to work with AppleALC.
-Now, static DSDT patching is not necessary, and all key fixes can be done via SSDT, resulting in a loader not tied to a specific machine/BIOS/setup configuration.
+- This patch is necessary for on-board audio to work with AppleALC.
+Now, static DSDT patching is no longer necessary, as all key fixes can be done with SSDTs, resulting in a more flexable OC loader.

-**How I did it?**

-I started from a clean OC 0.7.1, followed though OC Guide for High End Desktop.
-Then, added additional kext and SSDT's, as well as ACPI and kernal patchings.
-The key content of my EFI folder is shown below.

 **Included in this EFI folder:**